BenDeJonge/plant_monitoring/README.md

 # plant_monitoring

-This repository houses the necessary code to perform advanced environmental monitoring and associated actuation for *sensitive house plants*, typically from Caribbean origin.
+This repository houses the necessary code to perform advanced environmental monitoring and associated actuation for sensitive plants.
 The following **parameters** will be tracked:

 Parameter                               | Symbol | Unit
 ----------------------------------------|--------|--------------